Obsidian-TTRPG-Community/Bunkers-n-Badasses-Markdown/Fantasy Statblocks/Bunkers and Badasses for Fantasy Statblocks Readme.md

 1. If BunkersBestiary is not your default layout.
 2. If you have a monster or entity that shares the same name in another universe and thus would have a stat block in another layout.
 Example.
 Ancient Red Dragon.

-Once the Code Block is saved the first time, you will be able to call the entity manually with the following codeblock.
+Once you save the Code Block the first time, you will be able to call the entity manually with the following codeblock.

 ````yaml
 ```statblock